Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

 \subsubsection{Segmentation}

-Image segmentation is a crucial task in computer vision, encompassing areas like semantic segmentation \cite{ref122} and general image segmentation \cite{ref14,ref123}.
-In deep learning, semantic segmentation is considered a subtask of image segmentation \cite{ref97,ref113}.
-Hyperspectral image segmentation specifically aims to simplify image complexity by breaking it down into multiple meaningful segments.
-This process provides valuable information for hyperspectral-related fields, thereby facilitating image analysis.
-However, deep learning models typically demand a large volume of diverse pixel-annotated training data to yield generalizable results.
-Unfortunately, the number of images and labels available for hyperspectral image segmentation is limited due to the significant time, cost, and expertise required for annotation.
-Consequently, diffusion modeling has emerged as a promising avenue in image segmentation research, as it can synthesize labeled data, thereby eliminating the need for extensive pixel annotation \cite{ref169,ref171}.
+Image segmentation is a fundamental task in computer vision.
+It includes general segmentation \cite{ref14,ref123} as well as semantic segmentation \cite{ref122}.
+Within deep learning, semantic segmentation is often regarded as a specialized form of the broader segmentation problem \cite{ref97,ref113}.
+For hyperspectral images, segmentation helps reduce complexity by dividing the image into meaningful regions based on the distinct physical reflectance spectra of different ground materials.
+Unlike RGB segmentation, HSI segmentation strictly relies on capturing the high spectral correlation and continuous signatures across hundreds of narrow bands.
+This process provides valuable information for the hyperspectral field, thereby promoting precision image analysis.
+However, deep learning models usually require a large amount of training data annotated with different pixels to generate generalizable results.
+Unfortunately, due to the significant time, cost, and expertise required for annotation—which often involves expensive field campaigns to match spectral curves with physical ground truth—the number of images and labels available for hyperspectral image segmentation is strictly limited.
+Therefore, diffusion modeling has become a promising approach in image segmentation research.
+Rather than merely hallucinating visually plausible pixels like traditional GANs, diffusion models can learn the underlying physical distribution of material spectra, synthesizing labeled data that maintains strict radiometric fidelity, thereby eliminating the need for manual annotation of a large number of pixels \cite{ref169,ref171}.